Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodology

 \subsection{Dataset Description}

 Our research utilized the public training set of the RSNA Cervical Spine Fracture Challenge 2022.
 The dataset consisted of CT scans from 2019 patients, of which 961 had at least one fractured cervical vertebra.
 The dataset included strict inclusion criteria, specifically requiring axial non-contrast CT scans with 1mm slice thickness.
 Each patient's CT volume consisted of an average of 350 slices.
 Bounding box fracture annotations had been given for 235 patients, and voxel-level 3D segmentation masks were given for 87 patients.
-The segmentation data was given as Neuroimaging Informatics Technology Initiative (NIfTI) files that labels cervical vertebrae C1-C7 (values 1-7) and thoracic vertebrae (values 8-19), with background labeled as 0.
-Data collection was performed by 12 institutes from 6 continents making it one of the largest publicly available cervical spine fracture datasets.
+The vertebra-level fracture labels were primarily derived from the formal radiology reports submitted by the contributing institutions.
+Each study carried binary labels denoting fracture presence or absence at every cervical level, and every positive examination was reviewed by a neuroradiologist of the organizing committee against the submitted labels, with discrepancies corrected through adjudication \citep{Lin2023RSNA}.
+The segmentation data was given as Neuroimaging Informatics Technology Initiative (NIfTI) files that label cervical vertebrae C1--C7 (values 1--7) and thoracic vertebrae (values 8--19), with background labeled as 0.
+These masks denote anatomical vertebral structures rather than fracture regions, and, as detailed in the dataset's supplementary appendix, were generated semi-automatically by a 3D U-Net trained on cervical labels from the VerSe dataset \citep{Sekuboyina2021} and subsequently reviewed and where necessary, corrected by a radiologist using ITK-SNAP \citep{Lin2023RSNA}.
+Data collection was performed by 12 institutes from 6 continents, making it one of the largest publicly available cervical spine fracture datasets.
 The fracture distribution in the dataset is highly imbalanced and reflects real-world clinical scenarios, with C2, C6, and C7 being the most frequently fractured vertebrae.
-It is important to note that the dataset treats acute and chronic fractures equivalently and excludes post-surgical cases due to challenges associated with streak artifacts and altered anatomy\citep{Lin2023RSNA}.
-Fracture distribution statistics and sample CT slices are provided in Supplementary Figure \ref{fig:data_distribution}.
+It is also important to note that the dataset treats acute and chronic fractures equivalently and excludes post-surgical cases due to challenges associated with streak artifacts and altered anatomy \citep{Lin2023RSNA}.
+Fracture distribution statistics and sample CT slices are provided in Supplementary Figure S1.